THE AFTERLIFE

 SPIRITUALITY

-In my experience, the most fulfilling view of spirituality involves the following: 1.
-The baseline philosophy of non-duality, 2.
-Illuminating all facets of existence & the shadow of reality / the self instead of avoiding it, then being able to see reflections of yourself within that reality including it’s darkness, 3.
-Seeking answers from inside and through learning from others and eternal experiences, not through consumerism (divination can be done with practically anything), 4.
-Observing and being with nature, 5.
-Detachment requiring surrender and trust to flow, but not avoidance.
 Through this, enlightenment can be attained for brief moments.
-Enlightenment has never been an end goal to be reached, but a perspective to be frequently tapped into.
+Enlightenment has never been an end goal to be reached or a permanent viewpoint (we are not perfect), but a perspective to be frequently tapped into as much as possible.
 For example, a moment in which we see ourselves reflected in another human being in an unflattering light, instead of castigating them for what we cannot accept in ourselves.
 That singularity on the event horizon in which we find profound understanding and realization, is what would be defined as an enlightened perspective that is attained.
-Another example is of detachment; when we seek control over an environment or object / anything external to us, but take a moment to realise it's impermanence and the inevitablity of change among the constant flow of reality.
-These little changes of direction in thought, using the mind to facilitate deeper understanding results in a feeling of wholeness and oneness with the continuum instead of resistance, along with everything that resides within it.
-Dark and light makes grey, and everything is grey floating together down the spiral of existence.
+Another example is of detachment; when we seek control over an environment or object/anything external to us that we do no have power over, but take a moment to realize it's impermanence and the inevitablity of change among the constant flow of reality.
+These little changes of direction in thought, using the mind to facilitate deeper understanding results in a feeling of wholeness with the continuum of reality instead of resistance, along with everything that resides within it.
+Dark and light makes grey, everything is shades and hues of grey floating together down the spiral of existence.
+Dark is not evil, light is not pure.
+But nothing is all dark and all light.

 Skull